Frequently Asked Questions

 Why does food take so long at Café 1847?

 Café 1847 offers several Dining Concepts whose menus include burgers, toasted sub sandwiches and burritos.
-Each of these items are made to order and customized for each guest.
+Each of these items are made-to-order and customized for each guest.
 Our burgers, for example, are hand-pattied daily, and are not placed on the grill until the guest places their order.
 It’s not a mass produced, fast food burger, waiting under a heat lamp.
 During heavier traffic times, weekday lunches for example, several dozen orders can be submitted each minute.
-If time is an issue, we have a selection of Up For Grabs fresh sandwiches and salads that are made each morning that can be purchased directly at our registers.
+If time is an issue, we have a selection of Chef Fresh sandwiches and salads that are made each morning that can be purchased directly at our registers.

 Why do you not offer Halal or Kosher options?